Aromatic Plants, Aromatherapy and the Bible

-In these ancient Biblical times, the distillation technology needed to distill essential oils hadn't yet been discovered.
-The Bible is full of references to aromatic botanicals, aromatic oils and anointing oils.
-The aromatic and anointing oils mentioned throughout the Bible were likely to be what we refer to today as infused oils.
+The Bible is rich in references to aromatic plants, aromatic oils and anointing oils.
+The aromatic and anointing oils mentioned throughout the Bible were likely to be what we refer to today as infused oils, not essential oils.

 Infused oils are carrier oils (vegetable oils) that have been infused with with one or more botanicals.
 The infused oil contains the aromatic and the therapeutic properties of both the carrier oil and the herbs that were infused into the oil.